Proper oral care is important for everyone, but for people with braces, it is especially crucial.

 What Do I Do if a Wire or Bracket Breaks on My Braces?

-If a bracket has become loose but still remains on the wire, a sterilized pair of tweezers may be used to temporarily reposition the bracket.
-If the bracket causes any discomfort, a piece of dental wax, cotton, or sugarless chewing gum can be placed over the bracket until you make it
+In the event that a bracket becomes loose but still remains on the wire, a sterilized pair of tweezers may be used to temporarily reposition the bracket.
+Experiencing discomfort from a bracket?
+Use dental wax, cotton, or sugarless gum to cover it until your orthodontist appointment.

 Broken or Protruding Wire

-A broken or protruding wire can be extremely sharp, posing an immediate risk to the delicate tissues inside the mouth.
+Protruding or broken wire can be extremely sharp, posing an immediate risk to the delicate tissues inside the mouth.

-For protection and relief until you are able to see your orthodontist, use a Q-Tip or a sterilized pair of tweezers to push the wire in a safer and more favorable direction.
+For protection and relief, use a Q-tip or a pair of sterilized tweezers to push the wire in a safer direction.

 If you have experienced a cut or sore as a result of a broken bracket or wire, be sure to keep the area clean with warm salt water rinses or an antiseptic rinse.

-Keeping up with your regularly scheduled orthodontic appointments is an important part of caring for your braces.
-It is during these visits that your orthodontist will check the progress of your treatment and examine the teeth for signs of damage or decay.
-If necessary, he or she will make adjustments to your treatment or ensure that you receive any restorative dental work that you may need.
+Maintaining your regularly scheduled orthodontic appointments is integral to caring for your braces.
+During these visits, your orthodontist will check the progress of your treatment and examine the teeth for signs of damage or decay.
+The orthodontist will adjust your treatment or ensure that you receive any restorative dental work you may need.

 Some orthodontists may also opt to administer regular fluoride treatments to help ensure the strength and durability of the tooth enamel during treatment.